Wamuza1/Stcock-Analysis/README.md

 <img width="239" alt="2018" src="https://user-images.githubusercontent.com/92646311/164845563-89e59dfa-ef70-410a-8298-91163abbba66.png">

 ## Execution times of the original script and the refactored script.
 We can conclude by looking at the execution time of the orignal script run time that the refactoring code run time is more efficient/less.
-It will be helpful in analyzing thousands of rows of data.
 The initial code run time for 2017 is 0.4765625 and for 2018 is 0.4921875.
-Whereas the with the help of refactoring code the run time dropped
+With the help of refactoring, the new run time for 2017 is  0.109375, and for 2018 is 0.109375, which is faster than the original script.
+It will helpful in analyzing thousands of rows of data.
 **Orignal Script run Time for 2017**

 <img width="244" alt="PopUP_2017" src="https://user-images.githubusercontent.com/92646311/164847825-8ea9cb9f-002a-4974-81a0-6897c780b833.png">